braze-inc/braze-docs/_docs/_api/endpoints/catalogs/synchronous_catalog_items/get_catalog_items_details_bulk.md

 ---
-nav_title: "GET: List Catalog Item Details"
+nav_title: "GET: List Multiple Catalog Item Details"
-article_title: "GET: List Catalog Item Details"
+article_title: "GET: List Multiple Catalog Item Details"
 search_tag: Endpoint
-page_order: 5
+page_order: 3

 layout: api_page
 page_type: reference
-description: "This article outlines details about the list catalog item details Braze endpoint."
+description: "This article outlines details about the List Multiple Catalog Item Details Braze endpoint."

 ---
 {% api %}
-# List catalog item details
+# List multiple catalog item details
 {% apimethod get %}
-/catalogs/catalog_name/items/item_id
+/catalogs/catalog_name/items
 {% endapimethod %}

-Use this endpoint to return a catalog item and its content.
+Use this endpoint to return multiple catalog items and their content.

 {% alert important %}
 Support for this endpoint is currently in early access.
 Contact your Braze account manager if you are interested in participating in the early access.